by John Salt - Updated September 2023

 Moreover, you still need some sort of USB cable or gutted RC transmitter so you can use a real method of controlling the aircraft on the simulator.

-RC helicopters are a completely different story.
-The ones I tried are so far from what a RC heli flies like, I don’t know why they even put a helicopter on the menu.
+As I just mentioned, the ones I tried are so far from what a RC heli flies like, I don’t know why they even put a helicopter on the menu.

 The planes are easier to fly than real RC airplanes and the